rpatters1/denigma/README.md

-# musx2mnx command line utility
+# musxconvert command line utility

 This utility as extracts and converts Enigma XML from a Finale `.musx` file.
 It has no external dependencies.